bbauska/UofM-AdvStyling/readme.md

 In this case, again we can see that this is a responsive setup.
-Now, even though the pages may look very similar, you can see that on the mobile view that weather map isn\'t there (2 images back), that kind of brightly colored map.
+Now, even though the pages may look very similar, you can see that on the mobile view that weather map isn&apos;t there (2 images back), that kind of brightly colored map.

 In addition, the laptop and desktop view are very similar.
-But you can see that in the tablet view, we\'ve really broken it down and they use more of a two-column grid system rather than having quite as much content.
+But you can see that in the tablet view, we&apos;ve really broken it down and they use more of a two-column grid system rather than having quite as much content.